 We know how hard it is selecting a school for your child.
 Trinity strive to make the process as easy as possible.
 We hope you find all the information you need here, but, if you want to know more, please contact the school office 01454 218462.

 We find a School Tour provides prospective parents and carers a good insight into what makes Trinity a fun place to learn and thrive.
 During a School Tour you will meet and be shown around by the Headteacher and the School Ambassadors (two Year 6 pupils).
 You will get to visit each classroom and the outdoor areas, be provided with information and have the opportunity to ask questions.
-The School Tours for Prospective Parents and Carers (2018-19) are:
+The School Tours for Prospective Parents and Carers (2019-20) will be:

 If you would like to come to one of the School Tours we would appreciate knowing in advance so please contact the school office to let us know that you are intending to come.
 If you cannot let us know in advance you are welcome to just come along on the day.
 If you cannot make the dates above you can contact the school office and we will arrange a mutually convenient date and time for your visit.